droglenc/NCMTH107/resources/Syllabus-Current.md

 &nbsp;

-&nbsp;

 <img class="img-right" src="../img/Hewitt_F20.jpg">
 Danielle Hewitt will also be available to help you succeed in this course.
 Danielle is a Pschology and Business major who took this class last year and will be tutoring stats for the first time this year.
 Danielle is also one of your co-presidents for NCSA.
-Danielle's tutoring hours are XXX and XXX from XXX to XXX pm. **You must register to meet with Danielle at least one hour in advance of these times** ([see here for how to register and join the tutoring session](How to make an appointment with a tutor.pdf))
+Danielle's tutoring hours are Monday and Wednesday from 6 to 8 pm. **You must register to meet with Danielle at least one hour in advance of these times** ([see here for how to register and join the tutoring session](How to make an appointment with a tutor.pdf))

 ### Accommodations